-Final chosen objective Other alternatives Why not most appropriate to achieve the Resource Management Act Objective 27 Adverse effects on the cultural relationship of Maori with their ancestral lands, water, sites, wahi tapu and other taonga are avoided.
+Final chosen objective Other alternatives Why not most appropriate to achieve the Resource Management Act Objective 27 Adverse effects on the cultural relationship of Maori with their ancestral lands, water, sites, wahi tapu and other s taonga are avoided.
 Alternative 1.
 No objectives in the Regional Policy Statement to avoid adverse effects on the cultural relationship of Maori with their ancestral lands, water, sites, wahi tapu and other taonga.
 Alternative 2.
 The objective for historic heritage in the proposed Regional Policy Statement is used to avoid adverse effects on the cultural relationship of Maori with their ancestral lands, water, sites, wahi tapu and other taonga.
 With Alternative 1 there would be no regional direction as to how to address the issue of significance, about destruction of places, sites and areas with spiritual, cultural or historic heritage value to tangata whenua, identified by the region's iwi authorities.
 Sections 6(e) and 6(f) of the Resource Management Act would also not be met.
-The objectives in the proposed Regional Policy Statement on historic heritage focus on the identification and protection of historic heritage from inappropriate, modification, use and development.
-To manage the degradation and destruction of areas with spirtual, cultural or historic heritage value to tangata whenua, a separate objective is also required to recognise that tangata whenua may not feel that public identification of sites of significance would be appropriate.
-Alternative 2 is therefore not appropriate in isolation.
+The objectives in the proposed Regional Policy Statement on historic heritage from inappropriate, modification, use and development.
+To manage the degradation and destruction of areas with spiritual, cultural or historic heritage value to tangata whenua, a separate objective is also required to recognise that tangata whenua may not feel that public identification of sites of significance would be appropriate.